 Brain Injuries Can Occur in Surprising Ways

-When people think of ,1 they often think of accidents like car or truck crashes, serious bicycle accidents, or other incidents that often leave victims in the hospital.
+When people think of traumatic brain injuries,1 they often think of accidents like car or truck crashes, serious bicycle accidents, or other incidents that often leave victims in the hospital.
 While it is certainly true that these types of accidents can often result in serious TBIs, they can also occur in surprisingly common and seemingly minor accidents as well.
-In fact, ,2 a full 40.5 percent of TBIs are the result of falls, and 19 percent are the result of unknown or “other” incidents.
+In fact, according to the Centers for Disease Control and Prevention,2 a full 40.5 percent of TBIs are the result of falls, and 19 percent are the result of unknown or “other” incidents.

 Some accidents that you may be surprised to learn can cause a TBI are discussed below.

 Slip and fall accidents are usually thought of as minor accident that may cause bruises, bumps, or a broken elbow, at worst.
 In reality, however, a slip and fall accident can easily result in a serious TBI, particularly if the victim’s head strikes another object during the fall.
 In addition, if a person’s feet slip out from under them on a slippery surface such as snow or ice, their head is often the first thing to come into contact the ground, meaning that it will take the most forceful impact in the fall.

 Recreational Sports Injuries

 While it may seem like common sense that professional football and hockey players are at risk of TBI injuries, many people are surprised to learn that weekend warriors who play recreational sports are also.
 Whether you play soccer, basketball, or tennis, participation in any physical activity could potentially result in a traumatic brain injury.

 As a general rule, things do not fall out of the sky and hit us in the head.
 When they do, however, victims can sustain extremely serious injuries including TBIs.
 Falling object injuries often occur in places where there is activity going on overhead, such as construction sites or in busy urban areas.